Citroen C5 Aircross Hybrid 136 review: serene diesel killer

 Verdict

 Take the Hybrid 136 on face value, and its limited performance gains over the Puretech 130 might make it seem like poor value.
-But the improved fuel consumption, lower emissions and quieter urban driving experience make it more rewarding ownership proposition.
+But the improved fuel consumption, lower emissions and quieter urban driving experience make it a more rewarding ownership proposition.
+And it makes the BlueHDI diesel a bit of an irrelevance these days, unless you really need the potential for 700-plus miles of range.

-Although it’s pricier and comes with a smaller boot, the PHEV is still the one we’d have.
-The improved refinement and performance, especially in electric mode, better ride and promise of mega MPG if you regularly charge make it worth the additional initial outlay in our book.
+Although it’s pricier and smaller of boot, the PHEV is still the one we’d have.
+Improved refinement and performance, especially in electric mode, better ride and the promise of mega MPG if you regularly charge make it worth the additional initial outlay in our book.

 Specs